Updated 2026large-breed guide

 Large dogs need sturdy harnesses with reinforced stitching and wide straps to distribute pulling force.
 Dual-clip (front and back) harnesses offer versatility.

 At 60-70 lbs, the Irish Setter puts real demands on any dog harness you buy.
-Durability is not a nice-to-have, it is a requirement.
-Products designed for medium dogs will wear out quickly, and undersized options can be uncomfortable or even dangerous.
-Budget a bit more for products that are genuinely built for this size range.
+Durability isn't a nice-to-have -- it's a requirement.
+Products built for medium dogs wear out fast under this kind of use (I learned this the hard way with Benny).
+Budget a bit more for products genuinely built for this weight class.

 Matching Dog Harnesses to Your Irish Setter's Very High-Energy Lifestyle